meta-trial/meta3-demo/README.rst

     python manage.py migrate

-Next, import the list of holidays that will be used when scheduling appointments.
+Next, import the list of ``holidays`` to be used when scheduling appointments.

 .. code-block:: bash